Some maintenance notes for Leitz microscopes from the days when Leitz still was Leitz

 Leitz Dialux 20 Focus Control

-Leitz Diaplan Condenser Holder and Focus Block
+Leitz Diaplan and Aristoplan Condenser Holder and Focus Block

 Eyepiece Collimation of Leitz 160 mm TL Microscopes